 Summary of SMILE LASIK

-SMILE is an FDA-approved laser vision correction procedure to treat pure nearsightedness without visually-significant astigmatism (0.50 D or less astigmatism).
+SMILE is an FDA-approved laser vision correction procedure to treat pure nearsightedness with up to 3 diopters of astigmatism.
 The VisuMax laser is the only femtosecond laser that is approved for the SMILE procedure, which is a minimally-invasive, bladeless, painless, flapless, single-step laser procedure to treat nearsightedness.
-But for patients with visually-significant astigmatism or farsightedness, LASIK and Epi-LASIK/PRK are more effective options than SMILE.
+But for patients with farsightedness or over 3 diopters of astigmatism, LASIK and Epi-LASIK/PRK are more effective options than SMILE.
 During your consultation, I will be able to determine the best refractive option for you.

 Animated video of the SMILE procedure